MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Inventory Operational Visibility.md

 2. Reduce Supply chain costs.
 3. Improved decision making.

-In order to give customers these benefits,we are introducing close to real-time inventory query screens that can be used across different areas of Dynamics 365 Intelligent Order Management.This will have information updated from your source system as a fundamental tenant for heterogenous supply chain systems.
+In order to give customers these benefits,we are introducing close to real-time inventory query screens that can be used across different areas of Dynamics 365 Intelligent Order Management.This will have information updated from your source system as a fundamental tenant for heterogeneous supply chain systems.

 [!NOTE]
 This is an intelligent query screen and automatically detects an enabled instance of Dynamics 365.
-Accordingly this query screen will leverage Dynamics 365 Finance and Operations inventory for querying and showcase the availability for the same.
+Accordingly this query screen will leverage Dynamics 365 Finance and Operations inventory for querying and highlight the availability for the same.
 In case **Available to Promise** is enabled, then this query screen will also allow to query incoming availability from **Dynamics 365 Finance and Operations**.

 ![Inventory Operational Visibility.](media/IVQuery.png)